wugology/Infection/README.md

 Running `infection.py` will allow you to use the `Coach` class and the function `total_infection(user)`, `getUserList()`, and `limited_infection(number)`.

 ###Coach
-The `Coach` class is a group of users who are assigned to either be a teacher or a student.
+The `Coach` class is a group of users who are assigned to either be a coach or a student.
 After you have run `infection.py`, the `Coach` class can be assigned as follows:

 ```
 >>> calculus = Coach("Sal")